What is Gigabit Internet UK?

 FTTP is a full fibre connection.
 It works by a full fibre connected cables going from the telephone exchange point to your local fibre enabled street cabinet.
 Then from that same street cabinet another fibre line goes to your premises, hence the name Fibre to the Premises.

 Leased Lines are also full fibre but that way the fibre gets to you is slightly different.
-Leased Lines start from the exchange point, the same as FTTP.
+Leased Lines begin at the internet service providers exchange point.
 But rather then the fibre going to the local street cabinet, it goes directly to you.
-That means the line isn’t shared and you’ll receive all the bandwidth.

 FTTP and Leased Lines can confuse businesses and many are on fttp connections & believe its a leased line.
 They do sound similar in the way that they are both full fibre and that they go to your premises.